chriseng/compare_location_history_data/README.md

 ## Usage

 * Download a .zip of each person's Google location history.
 This can be done via [Google Takeout](https://takeout.google.com/settings/takeout/custom/location_history).
-* Run `python3 analyze_history.py [zip]` to parse and dump the contents of a single exported .zip file
+* (optional) Run `python3 analyze_history.py [zip]` to dump the contents of a single exported .zip file, just to make sure everything is parsing correctly
 * Run `python3 analyze_history.py [zip1] [zip2]` to find the overlaps (the name of the .zip files doesn't matter)

 ## Data Set